veggiespam/ImageLocationScanner/README.md

 The Image Location & Privacy Scanner is available as part of the alpha channel passive scanners in the ZAP Marketplace.
-It also can be downloaded and compiled directly into ZAP.
-At this time, v0.2 is in the alpha channel and v0.4 will be available in the future.
-ZAP code is also mirrored in the ZAP source tree.
+Currently, version 0.4 (plus patches) is present in the channel and in the ZAP source code tree.
+Image Location & Privacy Scanner also can be downloaded and compiled directly into ZAP.

 ## Sample Run